Open-Network-Models-and-Interfaces-ONMI/onmi-iisomi-uml-common/README.md

 Please read "UML-Yang Mapping Tool User Guide" for instructions to run the tool.

+xmi2yang tool-v1.3 is no longer in maintainenance, please use -v2.0 instead.

 Introduction video to version 1.3 is uploaded to Youtube https://www.youtube.com/watch?v=6At3YFrE8Ag&feature=youtu.be.
 Youku link http://v.youku.com/v_show/id_XMTQ4NDc2NDg0OA==.html